Localization

 1. Translate your program content such as missions, levels, and recognitions.

 2. Translate your front-end UI.
-This front-end may be blocks, web components, or a custom program created with APIs.
+This front-end may be blocks or a custom program created with APIs.

 Note: Bunchball Go can be used globally but does not support localization in the front-end UI.